 A loan assumption occurs to when a property owner sells a commercial real estate asset, with the secured CMBS loan attached.
 The buyer will then assume and, continue making payments on this loan.
 The new borrower will be bound by the same loan documents, which allows the previous to avoid prepayment penalties.

 Despite the fact that loan assumptions require fees, it affords the new property owner a more efficient financing process as opposed to procuring a new mortgage.
 Most CMBS loans are considered to be assumable, which provides options for borrowers and less prepayment risk to be absorbed by bondholders.

 What Happens Once a CMBS Loan is Sold?

 Once a CMBS loan has been sold into a CMBS trust, the borrower will work with a servicer otherwise known as a master servicer, rather than the original lender.
 The master servicer is responsible for handling the administrative aspects of the loan, which includes collecting payments from the borrower and managing escrow accounts.

 If the borrower defaults on their loan, the loan in question is transferred to a more management intensive servicer referred to as a special servicer.
-The special servicer is responsible for modifying the borrower’s terms and agreements of the loan to help the property return to achieving a stabilized level of operating performance.
-All modifications must be beneficial to the lenders or investors.
+The special servicer is responsible for potentially modifying the borrower’s loan terms and to help the property return to achieving a stabilized level of operating performance.
+All modifications must be made while taking into account the bondholders best interests.